top of page

 The Kent and Medway Young Musicians Trust is passionate about helping the next generation of musicians progress on their musical journey.
 Awarding grants to promising young musicians of limited means.
 The financial awards may be used towards tuition fees, instruments, courses and music.

-The Objective of the Trust is to advance the education of young people in music by:
+To advance the education of young persons in music by:

-2. Providing financial support to supplement funding for youth musical group activity organised in Kent and Medway
+• Providing support, financial or otherwise, to promote youth musical group activity organised from or taking place within Kent or Medway

-3. Promoting the cause of youth musical activity
+• Promoting the cause of youth musical activity within Kent and Medway generally

-• seeking grants and donations from individuals, corporate donors, charities and grant-making bodies
+• By seeking grants and donations from individuals, corporate donors, charities and grant-making bodies

-3. To Promote the cause of youth musical activity by:
+To promote the cause of youth musical activity by:

 • The advocacy of spoken or written words